enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 	'-cmt', '--closestMatchThreshold', type=int, default=2, help='Threshold value that allows it be considered equal intensity value points.
 Default value is 3
 	'-fli', '--showFlippedImage', type=int, default=0, help='Show absolute difference, followed by flipped and superimposed cropped image.
 Default value is 0
 	'-lai', '--listAllIntesities', type=int, default=1, help='List all Intensities data regardless of matching intensities.
 It created two CSV files - one for all data (this flag) and another matching data only.
 Default value is 1
+        '-rpil', '--resizeWithPillow', type=int, default=0, help='Resize with Pillow instead of OpenCV.
+Default value is 0'

 **Usage example 1:**